netblue30/firejail/.github/ISSUE_TEMPLATE/bug_report.md

 - [x] This is a checked item.
 -->

-- [ ] I am using a [supported version](https://github.com/netblue30/firejail/tree/master/SECURITY.md) of firejail
+- [ ] I am using firejail [0.9.76 or later](https://github.com/netblue30/firejail/tree/master/SECURITY.md)
 - [ ] I am using the full program path (e.g. `firejail /usr/bin/vlc` instead of `firejail vlc`; see `https://github.com/netblue30/firejail/issues/2877`)
 - [ ] The issues is caused by firejail (i.e. running the program by path (e.g. `/usr/bin/vlc`) "fixes" it).
 - [ ] I can reproduce the issue without custom modifications (e.g. globals.local).